Signs of premature labour

 If contractions start prematurely, the doctors may be able to use drugs (tocolytics) to stop your contractions temporarily.
 This hopefully allows time for steroid injections to be given.
 Steroids will reduce the risk of the baby suffering from the complications of being born very early (particularly breathing difficulties and bleeding).
 They can take about 24 hours to work.

-The Royal College of Obstetricians and Gynaecologists has useful information about what to expect in their leaflet, When your waters break early.
+The Royal College of Obstetricians and Gynaecologists has useful information about what to expect in their leaflets, Premature labour and When your waters break early.

 If you have any reason to think that your labour may be starting early, contact your hospital straight away.